Investing in our next generation of language leaders with a program that combines mentor-apprentice learning and funding

 The aim of mentor-apprentice learning is to create fluent speakers where a mentor is paired with an “apprentice” or learner.
 It is a one-on-one immersion method where the mentor and apprentice spend time doing everyday activities, while using the language at all times.

 The YES program is for B.C.
 First Nations youth ages 18-30 years old living on or off-reserve.
-Eligible high school applicants must complete high school by June 30, 2021.
-Participants studying Early Childhood Education or pursuing a Bachelor of Education degree must be able to provide proof of acceptance in a post- secondary institution by March 31, 2021.
+Eligible high school applicants must complete high school by June 30, 2022.
+Participants studying Early Childhood Education or pursuing a Bachelor of Education degree must be able to provide proof of acceptance in a post- secondary institution.

-Funding for the YES Program is provided by the Government of British Columbia, Ministry of Indigenous Relations and Reconciliation (MIRR) through the First Peoples’ Cultural Foundation, and RSF Social Finance.
+Funding for the YES Program is provided by the Government of British Columbia through the Ministry of Advanced Education and Skills Training, the federal Department of Canadian Heritage and through the generous support of the Full Circle Fund of RSF Social Finance and Tamalpais Trust.